-Core Concepts Process/Essential Skills Learning Objectives (Chapter/Topic/Theme) Scientific methods and Engineering Practices Society and Technology i.Explore various materials in the surrounding to study the transmission of light through it. ii.Classify the materials in the surroundings into transparent, translucent, and opaque objects based on the transmission of light. iii.Explore the use of transparent, translucent, and opaque objects in daily life. i.
-Explain matter and classify the states of matter. ii.
-Verify that all three states of matter have mass. iii.
-Investigate the shape and volume of three states of matter.
-2.1 Classifying Materials 2.1.1 Materials in Our Surroundings (Scope: This topic begins by observing the things in the surrounding and sorting them into transparent, translucent, opaque, etc.) 2.1.2 States of Matter (Scope: This topic begins with understanding the characteristics of matter through investigation, its states [solid, liquid, gas, and plasma] and their characteristics [mass, volume and shape].)
-Planning and Carrying out InvestigationsThe learners-observe and classify different things around them based on different properties, and investigate the properties of different states of matter.Planning and Carrying out Investigate different things in the surrounding to classify them based on material transparency; design an experiment to prove that solid, liquid and gas are matters; investigate the properties (volume and shape) of different states of matter.Analysing and Interpreting DataUse observation data to classify the things.
+Core Concepts Process/Essential Skills Learning Objectives (Chapter/Topic/Theme) Scientific methods and Engineering Practices Society and Technology i.
+Explore various materials in the surrounding to study the transmission of light through it. ii.
+Classify the materials in the surroundings into transparent, translucent, and opaque objects based on the transmission of light. iii.
+Explore the use of transparent, translucent, and opaque objects in daily life.
+2.1 Classifying Materials 2.1.1 Materials in Our Surroundings (Scope: This topic begins by observing the things in the surrounding and sorting them into transparent, translucent, opaque, etc.) 2.1.2 States of Matter Planning and Carrying out Investigations The learners-observe and classify different things around them based on different properties, and investigate the properties of different states of matter.
+Planning and Carrying out Investigations Investigate different things in the surrounding to classify them based on material transparency; design an experiment to Technology Using Physical Tools The learners collect different things around them to study their properties.
+Exploring Digital Resources Browse relevant sources to gather information on transparency of i.
+Explain matter and classify the states of matter.ii.
+Verify that all three states of matter have mass.
+(Scope: This topic begins with understanding the characteristics of matter through prove that solid, liquid and gas are matters; investigate the properties (volume and shape) of different states of matter. materials, the states of matter based on volume and shape.

+iii.
+Investigate the shape and volume of three states of matter. investigation, its states [solid, liquid, gas, and plasma] and their characteristics [mass, volume and shape].)
+Analysing and Interpreting Data Use observation data to classify the things.
 Analyse the data from experiments to construct the concept of matter.
-Analyse the properties to differentiate the three states of matter.
-Using Physical Tools The learners collect different things around them to study their properties.
-Exploring Digital Resources Browse relevant sources to gather information on transparency of materials, the states of matter based on volume and shape.
+Analyse the properties to differentiate the three states of matter. i.
+Explore the process of 2.2 Materials and Change Planning and Carrying out Investigations Using Physical Tools heating and cooling. ii.

-Table 16: Learning objectives and process/essential skills materials and their properties, class IV i.
-Explore the process of heating and cooling. ii.
 Investigate the effects of heating and cooling on materials. ii.
-Explain the importance of heating and cooling in daily life. i.
+Explain the importance of heating and cooling in daily life.
+2.2.1 Heating and Cooling (Scope: This topic introduces the learner to the processes of heating and cooling which results in melting and freezing.)
+2.2.2 Materials in The learners investigate the effects of heating and cooling on the properties of substances.
+Planning and Carrying out Investigations Observe the effect of heating and cooling on substances.
+The learners use different things available locally and other information to learn the concepts. i.
 Explain pure substances and mixtures with examples. ii.
 Classify the mixtures into solid-solid, solid-liquid, and liquid-liquid mixture with examples. iii.
 Distinguish between soluble and insoluble substances using simple experiments. iv.
 Relate the importance of mixtures and solutions in daily life.
-2.2 Materials and Change 2.2.1 Heating and Cooling (Scope: This topic introduces the learner to the processes of heating and cooling which results in melting and freezing.)
-2.2.2 Materials in Mixtures (Scope: This topic focuses on investigating pure substances, soluble and insoluble substances.
-Also, mixtures and their types [solid-solid, solid- liquid, and liquid-liquid mixture]) Planning and Carrying out InvestigationsThe learners investigate the effects of heating and cooling on the properties of substances.Planning and Carrying out InvestigationsObserve the effect of heating and cooling on substances.Analysing and Interpreting DataDevelop a hypothesis, Analyse, and interpret the data collected from the investigation.Engaging in Argument from EvidenceDiscuss various mixtures such as curry, tea, muddy water, orange juice, etc.to categories them into Using Physical Tools The learners use different things available locally and other information to learn the concepts.
-Using Physical Tools May use apparatus from the laboratory or improvise to carry out investigation i.
-Explain the process of sedimentation, decantation, and filtration. ii.
-Demonstrate separation of insoluble solid from the solution by sedimentation, decantation, and filtration. iii.
+Mixtures (Scope: This topic focuses on investigating pure substances, soluble and insoluble substances.
+Also mixtures and their types [solid-solid, solid-liquid, and liquid-liquid mixture]) Analysing and Interpreting Data Develop a hypothesis, Analyse, and interpret the data collected from the investigation.
+Engaging in Argument from Evidence Discuss various mixtures such as curry, tea, muddy water, orange juice, etc.to categories them into different types.
+Using Physical Tools May use apparatus from the laboratory or improvise to carry out investigation

+- i.
+Explain the process of sedimentation, decantation, and filtration. - ii.
+Demonstrate separation of insoluble solid from the solution by sedimentation, decantation, and filtration. - iii.
 Explain the application of sedimentation, decantation, and filtration in everyday life.
-2.3 Separating Mixtures 2.3.1 Methods of Separation (Scope: This topic begins with introducing what separation is, and different techniques of separating mixtures such as [sedimentation, decantation, and filtration] for separating insoluble solid from the solution.) different types.
-Planning and Carrying out Investigations The learners investigate different ways of separating mixtures.
-Engaging in Argument from Evidence Discuss with evidence why unclean water is not safe for drinking.
-And what would happen if we drink unclean water.
-Using Physical Tools May use apparatus from the laboratory or improvise to carry out experiments.